tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 to browse through what they have to offer and study them in-depth when it is appropriate, or when you have the time.
 At this point, you should have enough knowledge to follow through with the Website Setup, and possibly understand some of the code contained within the example site this learning is built around.
 With that said, brushing up on more topics can never hurt in adding to your knowledge base.
-Possibly if you feel overwhelmed by any particular portion, using these references may help you get back on course, or give you a chance to jump around to other topics.
+Possibly, if you feel overwhelmed by any particular portion, using these references may help you get back on course, or give you a chance to jump around to other topics.
 Being exposed to more ideas can sometimes shed light on others, or possibly other learning formats may be more beneficial to certain individuals.
 Good luck!